-Under some driving or climate conditions, occasional brake squeak, squeal or other noise may be heard.
+Under some driving or climate conditions,

+occasional brake squeak, squeal or other noise may be heard.
 Occasional brake noise during light to moderate stops is normal and does not affect the function or performance of the brake system.

 Proper brake inspection intervals should be followed.
-For additional information, see the maintenance log section of your "NISSAN Service and Maintenance Guide".
+For additional information, see the maintenance schedule shown in the "9.
+Maintenance and schedules" section.